afroisalreadyinu/django-drapes/readme.rst

     def controller(request, thing):
     	return "Na"

 The only person who can view this item is the one named horst.
+The default selector used by ModelValidator is model id; this can be overriden using the get_by argument, as seen above.

 verify_post